Law Offices of Lloyd J. Jassin * Focus on IP, Publishing & Entertainment Law News *

 *adapted from a curse on the tomb of the courtier Biw at Sakkara, circa 2260 B.C.
 Resources Biblioclasm: The Mythical Origin, Magic Powers & Perishability of the Written Word (Rowman & Littlefield) by Marc Drogan.

-Lloyd J. Jassin is an attorney who focuses on publishing, entertainment and IP law.
-He analyzes, negotiates and drafts entertainment contracts, and consults for other attorneys on IP and business issues.
-He has been widely quoted in in the news media, including The New York Times, Washington Post, Forbes and Publishers Weekly.
+Lloyd J. Jassin practices publishing, entertainment and IP law.
+Based in NYC, he analyzes, negotiates and drafts entertainment contracts, and consults for other attorneys on IP and publishing industry issues.
+He has been widely quoted in in the news media, including The New York Times, Washington Post and Publishers Weekly.
 Before becoming an attorney he was Publicity Director of the Simon & Schuster Reference Group / Prentice Hall Press.
-Before forming his firm he was an IP associate with Cowan, Liebowitz &.
+Before forming his firm he was an IP associate with Cowan, Liebowitz & Latman.
 Prior, he worked in TV syndication and legal affairs at Viacom.
 A graduate of Benjamin N. Cardozo Law School, he is a member of the NY and NJ bars.
-He sits on the advisory board of The Beacon Press, America’s oldest indie press, and is counsel to the Independent Book Publishers Association.
-He is an adjunct professor at NYU.
-A frequent lecturer, he is coauthor of The Copyright Permission & Libel Handbook.
-Contact: email@example.com, 212.354.4442
+He sits on the advisory board of The Beacon Press, America’s oldest indie press, and is counsel to the IBPA.
+He's an adjunct professor at NYU SCPS, where he teaches a course on digital rights, and coauthor of The Copyright Permission & Libel Handbook.
+Contact: firstname.lastname@example.org, 212.354.4442

 THE INFORMATION CONTAINED IN THIS BLOG IS OF A GENERAL NATURE; IS NOT INTENDED AS LEGAL ADVICE.
 IT DOES NOT CREATE AN ATTORNEY-CLIENT RELATIONSHIP OR ANY OTHER EXPECTATION OF REPRESENTATION.